freddymartin03/RL-Q-Learning/README.md

 It is interesting to observe the confidence interval in the figure above.
 When the agent observes the stochastic nature of the outflow it becomes harder to differentiate between genuinely effective actions and those that only appear effective due to random fluctuations.
 This can lead to the agent making incorrect value estimations and policy decisions.

 ## Off-policy Monte Carlo Control
 Monte Carlo learning is a powerful technique in the field of reinforcement learning that enables agents to learn optimal strategies through experience and exploration.
 This approach hinges on the idea of estimating the value of states or state-action pairs by averaging the cumulative rewards obtained from multiple simulated episodes.
 By collecting and analysing data from the interactions between an agent and an environment, Monte Carlo methods offer a practical solution to decision-making problems across various domains.
 Through simulating and analysing numerous random trajectories to estimate values, policies, and rewards, Monte Carlo enables the design of effective control policies that adapt to real-world scenarios.
-The algorithm discussed in the Andrew Barto and Richard S. Sutton book: 'Reinforcement Learning: An Introduction' is shown below.
+The algorithm discussed in the Andrew Barto and Richard S. Sutton book: 'Reinforcement Learning: An Introduction' is shown below [1].

 <pre>
 Input: an arbitrary target policy π